Hillside to buy control of 15-unit bedding chain

 He noted, "That was totally false.
 We did open stores.
 They were running for a couple of months.
 Because those stores were not profitable, we closed them.
 We downsized the operation to leave the profitable stores and any stores that are not profitable we've closed.
 We've stopped the bleeding.
 We've cut our losses."

 The company is also in discussions with Dial-A-Mattress regarding a joint venture in Chicago, but no deal has been signed.
-Executives for Dial-A-Mattress have characterized the discussions as "just talk." queen size futon mattress information
+Executives for Dial-A-Mattress have characterized the discussions as "just talk."
+Find the best queen size futon mattress at futonadvisors

 In reference to the expansion of existing stores, he noted, "The name of the game is to make money, not the number of stores.
 We are concerned with profit, not volume."Hillside reported sales of $978,728 for the third quarter ending March 31.
 It lost $237,825, less than the loss of $483,873 for the same quarter last year